certbot/certbot/README.rst

 * optionally can install a http->https redirect, so your site effectively runs https only
 * fully automated
-* configuration changes can be rolled back N checkpoints
+* configuration changes are logged and can be reverted using the CLI
 * text and ncurses UI
 * Free and Open Source Software, made with Python.